SleepyAngelBoy/SleepyAngelBoy/README.md

 DNI

-I can’t believe I have to say this…BUT DON’T USE THE EMOTES TO IMITATE HUMPING OR HAVING INTERCOURSE WITH MY AVATAR.
+I can’t believe I have to say this…BUT DON’T HUMP OR PRETEND TO HAVE INTERCOURSE WITH MY PONY.
 It’s disgusting, it makes me EXTREMELY uncomfortable, and it is NOT funny.
 If you do this, you will be PERMANENTLY blocked with no chance of being unblocked.
 No exceptions, even if it was “just a joke”.

 Sexual jokes or advances